rockettheme/docs/Docs/wordpress/themes/fresco/demo_maintop.md

 #### Text
 ![][demo5]

 The first Text widget is a simple text widget with HTML script written into the body.
-You'll need to enter the following in the main text field.
+You will need to enter the following in the main text field.

 ~~~
 <div class="rt-image rt-floatright">